-CAPP131 F/S 3 credits Basic MS Office Core V (Required) Prerequisite: Consent of instructor
+CAPP131 F/S 3 credits

+Basic MS Office Core V (Required)

 This course provides an overview of the Microsoft Office Suite of applications including Word, Excel, Access, and PowerPoint.
 Students will also learn to use the Internet/ World Wide Web as a business tool.